anuragsharma1098/ai-sdet/README.md

 Open the folder in VS Code and select **Dev Containers: Reopen in Container**.
 The container installs npm dependencies and Chromium automatically through `postCreateCommand`.

-The devcontainer includes Playwright browser dependencies, Appium, UiAutomator2, ADB, a headless Java runtime, and the npm dependencies from `package.json`.
+The devcontainer includes Playwright browser dependencies, Appium, UiAutomator2, ADB, a headless Java runtime, recommended VS Code extensions, and the npm dependencies from `package.json`.
 Codex and Allure are installed as project dev dependencies during `npm install`.

 Native Windows desktop automation cannot execute inside the Linux devcontainer because Calculator and Notepad require a Windows GUI session.
 Run desktop tests from a Windows host or point the tests at a reachable Windows Appium endpoint.